 25.010.3.
-Training Requirements
+Learning Opportunities

-All members of the district Rotary Foundation committee are expected to attend a regional Rotary Foundation seminar conducted by a regional Rotary Foundation coordinator (RRFC).
-In addition, all committee members are expected to attend and participate in the district team training seminar and other district training meetings as outlined in Article 20 of the Rotary Code of Policies.
-(January 2020 Trustees Mtg., Dec.
-65)
+All members of the district Rotary Foundation committee are encouraged to attend a regional Rotary Foundation seminar conducted by a regional Rotary Foundation coordinator (RRFC).
+In addition, all committee members are expected to attend and participate in the district team learning seminar and other district meetings as outlined in Article 20 of the Rotary Code of Policies.
+Committee members are expected to complete the relevant online courses in Rotary's Learning Center before the start of their term.
+(April 2024 Trustees Mtg., Dec.
+84)